iLeaksy/iLeaksy/README.md

 # About Me ✨

-🔭 Currently, I'm immersed in developing Web Applications!<br>
+🔭 Currently, I'm immersed in developing FiveM Scripts & Web Applications!<br>
-🌱 I'm diving deep into Web Development again.
-I try to publish an useful open-source Web App every Week!<br>
+🌱 I'm diving deep into FiveM Development again.
 💬 Feel free to ask me anything—I'm eager to lend a hand!<br>
 ⚡ Fun fact: Half the time, I have no clue what I'm doing, but somehow it all falls into place...